-4. Indications for adenoidectomy are:
+6. Indications for adenoidectomy are:

-- a) Obstruction to the airway. - b) Nasal stuffiness and post nasal drip. - c) Chronic infection (infection of the adenoids usually presents itself in the form of foul smelling breath, cough or recurrent drainage.) - d) Chronic ear infections.
-(For children with a history of ear infections or persistent middle ear fluid, the doctor may recommend having a myringotomy and tube procedure performed while the child is undergoing adenoidectomy.)
+a) Obstruction to the airway.

+- b) Nasal stuffiness and post nasal drip. - c) Chronic infection (infection of the adenoids usually presents itself in the form of foul smelling breath, cough or recurrent drainage.) - d) Chronic ear infection.
+For children with a history of ear infection or persistent middle ear effusion (fluid), the doctor may recommend having a myringotomy and tube procedure performed while the child is undergoing tonsillectomy and/or adenoidectomy.